SENIOR ACCOUNTANT, GRANTS & CONTRACTS – REVISED

 - Excellent communications skills (both verbal and written).

-- Must be detail-oriented and possess strong analytical skills.
+- Detail oriented with strong analytical skills.

 - Organized and able to meet strict deadlines.